Working Papers

 Abstract A union bound is a union of multiple bounds.
-Union bounds occur in a wide variety of empirical settings, from relaxations of the difference-in-differences parallel trends assumption to counterfactual analysis with partially identified structural parameters.
-In this paper, I provide the first general and systematic study of inference on these kinds of bounds.
-When the union is taken over a finite set, I propose a confidence interval based on modified conditional inference.
+Union bounds occur in a wide variety of empirical settings, such as difference-in-differences, regression discontinuity design, bunching, and misspecification analysis.
+In this paper, I propose a confidence interval for these kinds of bounds based on modified conditional inference.
 I show that it improves upon existing methods in a large set of data generating processes.
-When the union is taken over an infinite set, I consider the set defined by moment inequalities, as is common in practice.
-I then propose a calibrated projection based inference procedure that generalizes results from the moment inequality subvector inference literature and is computationally simple.
-Finally, the new procedures give statistically significant results while the pre-existing alternatives do not in two empirical applications, the sensitivity analysis in Dustmann, Lindner, Schönberg, Umkehrer, and Vom Berge (2022) and the counterfactual analysis in Dickstein and Morales (2018).
+The new procedure gives statistically significant results while the pre-existing alternatives do not in the empirical applications in Dustmann, Lindner, Schönberg, Umkehrer, and Vom Berge (2022).

 Publications